cgu872/Incompressible-CFD-Solver---Python/README.md

 # Incompressible-CFD-Solver---Python
-Solve the imcompressible, isothermal, Newtonian fluids N-S equation (with constant viscosity flow and no energy equation)
+In this project, I want to show how to Solve the imcompressible, isothermal, Newtonian fluids N-S equation (with constant viscosity flow and no energy equation) and explain the related theories.
+Help understand how the CFD software works.

 Momentum equation